 Add to this the emerging threat of Chinese hegemony, Russian urge to be superpower while being deprived of basic economic successes.

-Human intelligence is not working, we definitely need Artificial Intelligence to understand and solve this quagmire.
+As though Human intelligence was not enough, now we need Artificial Intelligence to understand and solve this quagmire.

 The other day I talked about local IMA elections and how we need Social Engineering.